Jeddah International Airport (closed 1981): Accommodations for the Haji

-Accommodations for the Haji

 Before the 1950s, arriving Hajj pilgrims often stayed in rental residential houses.
 In 1950, a 5,000 person facility near the seaport was built, and in 1953-54, a 2,000 person facility was constructed south of the city.

 In 1958, the Al Ain Azizia administration rushed the construction of the third city, which was made to accommodate the rising number of African hajj pilgrims.
 The third city was located in the airport, beside the air traffic control tower and hangars.
-Following the decision, five buildings with three floors at an estimated area of 9,652 square metres were built, which could accommodate 2,000 pilgrims.
+Following the decision, five buildings with three floors at an estimated area of 9,652 m2 were built, which could accommodate 2,000 pilgrims.
 This project also included the construction of Pilgrim's Town Square, the entrance to the accommodations and airport.
 From day and night, hundreds of pilgrims of diverse ethnicities passed through these accommodations.

 The dormitories housed 10-36 people per room, accommodated with communal bathrooms.
 These buildings were designed to minimize social distinctions, and open-air latticework allowed airflow and sound circulation.
 Large undivided balconies were also built, which encouraged social interaction.
 There also was a simple, repetitive architecture which reflected the unity of the Haji, which emphasized the egalitarian spirit of pilgrimage.
 These pilgrims could stay days within the accommodations until departure to Mecca, which had offices for pilgrimage guides, health, and passport services.
 Shops, restaurants, banks, a mosque, and government agencies were also serviced within the compound.

+In 1959, the administration granted an adjacent plot of land to establish a secondary building, though it was not directly part of the five buildings.
+It was located at the curve of Palace-Airport Road (King Fahd Road), serving as the headquarters for the Aziziyah Spring Waqf.
+Baggage processing would also be carried out from the building for departing Indonesian and Malaysian pilgrims.

 Growth

+Al-Kandara district in Jeddah during the 1970s.

+Al-Kandara, the neighbouring district of the airport, gained popularity due to its proximity to the airport and seaport.
+It was considered the capital of Jeddah, having hospital, administrative, and accommodation facilities.
 In early 1959, Saudi Arabian Airlines inaugurated a daily pressurized Convair-Liner shuttle between Jeddah and Riyadh.
-Later that year, the airline established its Aircraft Maintenance Department, which operated an engine maintenance center at the airport.
+Later that year, the airline established its Technical Services Division, and a double-bay hangar was subsequently built to house the division.
+The hangar was retrospectively capable of handling the B707-200.
 Throughout the 1960s, the number of international pilgrims arriving by air instead of sea had significantly increased.
 For example, approximately 1,000 Indian pilgrims arrived annually to Jeddah by Air-India’s chartered flights, while around 14,500 still arrived by sea from Bombay.
 The chartering of these flights were managed by the Haj Committee, under the company Trade Wings.

-In the response to the growing need of sufficient infrastructure, the construction of the Al Hagon Bridge, part of the Jeddah Internal Ways Project was awarded to The Arab Contractors, Osman Ahmed Osman & Co.
-The bridge was completed in 1963 and linked Mecca to Jeddah Airport by a series of internal roads, having cost 10,500,000 million Saudi Arabian riyals.
-By 1964, the control tower had received significant upgrades with 2 floors, including additional tower height.
-Additionally, an asphalt runway was built parallel to 15/33, and was assigned 15R/33L.
-In 1968, heavy rainfall led to a flood in Jeddah, which came from valleys east from the city, damaging the walls of the airport.
+In September 1961, support facilities and a hangar were erected at the airport's RSAF complex, completed in December 1962.
+A concrete extension to the apron was also done under the project.